nishamuktewar/techtree/topics/fashionRecommenders.md

 __Fashion Recommender Systems__

+__On Fashion Recommenders__

-_What is a recommender?_
+*__What is a recommender system?__*

-A recommender system is a computational framework for automatically matching users to products/content primarily on e-commerce sites, whether or not the user has a history or login for that site.
+A recommender system is a computational framework for automatically matching users of e-commerce sites with personalized product suggestions, whether or not the user has a history on that site.
+Given a vector of _user preferences_ and another of _item characteristics_, the *inner products* of these two vectors attempt to estimate a user's _interest level_ in a product, even if it has not been seen before.
+But how does a recommender system try to tease out preferences from the user in the first place?

-Most recommendations for one user are based on products other users enjoyed.
-If John likes Slayer and Feist, and you search for a Feist song, the next song may well be a Slayer song.
-(Or, other Feist songs.
-Or people she has collaborated with in the past.
-Or other songs that are labeled with the same genre, or year, or other factors).
-It is computationally expensive for a site with millions of users and potentially millions of products to find the inner product of a matrix across all of these products.
-Products that have not been rated by many (or any) users, suffer (and must be counted for, somehow).
+[Ref Volinsky]
+//
+>For a given item i, the elements of qi measure the extent to which the item possesses those factors, positive or negative.
+For a given user u,the elements of pu measure the extent of interest the user has in items that are high on the corresponding factors, again, positive or negative.
+The resulting dot product, qiTpu, captures the interaction between user u and item i—the user’s overall interest in the item’s characteristics.
+//

+Most recommender systems have a way to select content for one user based on past behavior by a "similar" user.
+If John has a Nordstrom account and likes Fendi and Dior, when Mary goes first shops Nordstrom.com and searches for Fendi, she might get Dior in her list of recommended items on a product page.
+Gilt, for another paradigm, would show you Fendi, Dior, and similar brands together in the search results page -- even if they don't have any products from the brand that you originally searched for.
+To find similar customers, a site may compute inner products across a user-product matrixs of ratings across products, and look for patterns in how distinct users display an affinity for certain products.

+The tricky part is determining how you know John "likes" Fendi - did he rate a Fendi product five stars, does he click on Fendi products frequently, was it added it to a favorites list, is he following the brand's updates, has he recently purchased, or do we just know that he searched for both within a short time period?
+And, are Mary and John similar enough to make this recommendation work (i.e. do they like the brands for the same reasons)?
+Products that have not been rated by many users suffer and must be incorporated.
 Popular products that could potentially dominate all recommendations must be weighted against.
+In some systems, negative preference is not measured at all.

+Some sites have millions of products and users, and it would be computationally expensive to check on each possible variable.
+There is some focus, therefore, in academic literature on how to improve the computational efficiency of the matrix decompositions underlying these recommendations.
+Yet, very little of the research considers performance gains in the context of users, which could be why in industry many companies tend to incorporate human recommendations to improve user experience.

-Apparel and fashion recommenders can be found at sites like Gilt, Lyst, and Nordstrom to name a few.
-Other recommenders based on “taste” (rather than subject matter, etc) include SEE: list below
+Apparel and fashion recommenders can be found at sites like Lyst, Gilt, Net-a-Porter, etc. [SEE: list below].
+On the extreme end of computation is Gilt, and on the extreme end of human-generated recommendations is PS Dept, an iPhone app that partners with boutiques to link existing associates to an untapped market in a seamless mobile environment.

+Recently, sites have opened the hood to where these recommendations are coming from, and allow for a few different paradigms to co-exist.
+Telling the user why they are receiving a recommendation may yield a more positive experience -- e.g. Amazon's "Items purchased together" vs "Similar Items" vs "Sponsored Content" vs "Customers who bought x also bought y"

+Unlike some of the classic research in machine learning literature, starred ratings (explicit feedback) on fashion products are not always a given.
+On the other hand, there is a major opportunity in computer vision to classify the crisp, clean images that make up much of fashion e-commerce in a more objective manner (implicit feedback).

 _How does this work in the present?_

-Basically everyone is doing the same thing.
-Create a product matrix, create a user matrix, tweak a little bit.
-Do some svd, compute inner products (but not all of the inner products because it is too computationally expensive to do.
-There are some workarounds for the computational expense of the recommenders.
-Weight against empty entries (1 = preference 0 = No preference (negative preference not measured))

-The paper I am reading now points out that probabilistic methods could be faster, more robust, more precise, more useful computational methods for computing inner products (?) restricting matrices to their low rank subspaces *by allowing for computations to a target matrix with a fixed amount of columns plus a tolerance of 5-10 extra columns, which drastically improves the probability of finding a better low-rank representation).
+*[Etsy Suggested Probabilistic Matrix decomp paper]The paper I am reading now points out that probabilistic methods could be faster, more robust, more precise, more useful computational methods for computing inner products (?) restricting matrices to their low rank subspaces *by allowing for computations to a target matrix with a fixed amount of columns plus a tolerance of 5-10 extra columns, which drastically improves the probability of finding a better low-rank representation). *

 Which is great, but still says nothing about user testing.
 EChen has a conversation about this.